jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - How to simulate something closing into a fault?
 	- Maybe sequencer?
 - Double check tie closing in and acting as sectionalizer logic
+- When tie closes

 Customer Questions:
 - Should ties drop out of auto when closing?
 	- depends on if ties should be able to auto open - will have to ask customer - for now will assume no auto open
+		- Actually, lets use auto open - doesn't hurt anything and will let system react to more possible scenarios
 	- will have recloser/sectionalizer protection regardless
 	- update programming spec based on this
 	- How many shots should TIE have?
 Bob mentioned they are often just 1 shot?